Zachary Svajda

 Zachary Svajda (/ˈsvaɪ.də/ SVY-duh; born November 29, 2002) is an American professional tennis player.
-He has a career-high ATP singles ranking of world No. 102, achieved on 26 August 2024 and a doubles ranking of No. 664, achieved on 8 August 2022.
+He has a career-high ATP singles ranking of world No. 62 achieved on June 8, 2026 and a doubles ranking of No. 664 reached on August 8, 2022.

 Early life and background

 A native of San Diego, California, Svajda took up tennis at the age of 2, initially coached by Matt Hanlin.
 He is of Czech descent.
-He has a younger brother Trevor who is also a tennis player, who is currently studying at SMU.
+He has a younger brother Trevor who is also a tennis player, and studied at Southern Methodist University.

+Career

+2018: Pro beginnings

-He earned his first ATP World Tour ranking point at the age of 15, defeating top-seeded João Lucas Reis da Silva of Brazil 6–3, 6–4 at the 2018 Claremont Club Pro Classic as a local main-draw wildcard.
+Svajda earned his first ATP World Tour ranking point at the age of 15, defeating top-seeded João Lucas Reis da Silva 6–3, 6–4 at the 2018 Claremont Club Pro USTA Tennis Classic as a local main-draw wildcard.

-Professional career

-2019-2020: ATP and Grand Slam debut
+2019-20: ATP and Grand Slam debut

 On August 11, 2019, Svajda defeated Govind Nanda 6–7^{(3–7)}, 7–5, 6–3, 6–1 to win the USTA Boys 18s National Championship.
 This victory earned the 16-year-old a wildcard into the main draw of the 2019 US Open, making him the youngest player to play in the men's US Open since Donald Young in 2005.
-There, despite succumbing to full-body cramps in a five-set first round loss to Paolo Lorenzi, he drew attention as a future prospect in American professional tennis for his solid ground strokes and adept net play.
+He lost in the first round to Paolo Lorenzi in five sets.

 2021: First Major win at the US Open

-After defeating Ben Shelton 6–1, 6–4, 6–1 to defend his Boys 18s National Championship title, Svajda was given another wildcard into the US Open.
-There, ranked world No. 716, he beat world No. 81 Marco Cecchinato to progress to the second round before bowing out against 13th seed Jannik Sinner in four tight sets.
-The latter was an unexpectedly close match between two young players with a differential in ranking of over 700 spots.
+After defeating Ben Shelton 6–1, 6–4, 6–1 to defend his Boys 18s National Championship title, Svajda was given a wildcard into the US Open, losing in the second round to Jannik Sinner.

-2022: Maiden Challenger title
+2022: First Challenger title

-He won his maiden title at the 2022 Tiburon Challenger defeating compatriot Ben Shelton.
-As a result he climbed to a career-high No. 255 on 10 October 2022.
+Svajda won his first title at the 2022 Tiburon Challenger defeating compatriot Ben Shelton.

-2023: Three Challenger titles, First ATP 500 win, Top 150 debut
+2023: Three Challenger titles, ATP 500 win, top 150

-He recorded his first ATP win outside a Major and first at an ATP 500 tournament at the 2023 Citi Open in Washington over Max Purcell as a qualifier.

-In August, Svajda entered the main draw of the US Open also as a qualifier.
+Svajda recorded his first ATP win outside a Major and first at an ATP 500 tournament at the 2023 Citi Open in Washington over Max Purcell.
+In August, Svajda entered the main draw of the US Open as a qualifier.
 He won the 2023 Cary Challenger II.
-Two weeks later, he also won the 2023 Tiburon Challenger, making him the first player to win the tournament twice.
+Two weeks later, he won the 2023 Tiburon Challenger.